 This article provides an overview of some practices and guidelines to prepare construction sites better for tropical storms.

-Manage your construction project with efficiency and safety.
+Manage your construction project with

 Develop a Hurricane Preparedness and Safety Plan